 If the LMS and content creation tools you’re using are compliant with these standards, you shouldn’t have to worry too much about the technical aspects.
 The developers behind a quality LMS will have done that for you!
 That said, it can be helpful to understand how the car you're driving works before getting behind the wheel; if an issue crops up, having that layer of context makes it easier to address.

-Gutenberg’s in-house LMS allows publishers and educators to easily create SCORM-compliant courses, avoiding common technical difficulties to free up time for more strategic content creation and innovation.
+Gutenberg Technology’s MyEcontentFactory allows learning content creators to easily create SCORM-compliant content, avoiding common technical difficulties to free up time for more strategic content creation and innovation.
 Want to learn more?